UCREL/experimental-wsd/README.md

 ### Multilingual XL-WSD 2021

 This has come from [Pasini et al. 2021](https://ojs.aaai.org/index.php/AAAI/article/view/17609) (website of the dataset [https://sapienzanlp.github.io/xl-wsd/](https://sapienzanlp.github.io/xl-wsd/)) it downloads the following training and test datasets too [./data/xl-wsd/](./data/xl-wsd/).
 The dataset covers 18 languages including English using the BabelNet version 4 as the sense inventory.
 The English evaluation dataset is an extension of [Raganato et al. 2017](https://aclanthology.org/E17-1010.pdf) to include SemEval 2010 task 17 as well as the coarse grained WSD task data from SemEval 2007 task 7.
 All test dataset have been manually annotated whereas the training datasets from languages other than English have been created using English training data and machine translation.

+### Word Sense Linking (WSL) Bejgu et al. 2024

+Requires permission to access this dataset, but it is still free, you have to request permission through HuggingFace at the dataset's [data page](https://huggingface.co/datasets/Babelscape/wsl).